awslabs/aws-athena-query-federation/athena-federation-integ-test/README.md

 ### Naming Convention

-All integration-test classes need to adhere to the naming convention `<class>IntegrationTest` (e.g. `public class DynamoDBIntegrationTest`).
+All integration-test classes need to adhere to the naming convention `<class>Integ` (e.g. `public class DynamoDBInteg`).
 The same goes for the integration-tests themselves.

 ### Writing Integration Tests